 Gray grout is a beautiful alternative to white grout.
 It gives you the same look of a white grout, but hides the dirt a little better than white grout does.
 It creates subtle visual definition between the tiles and highlights the tile shape without taking your focus off the other design elements.
 It’s great for making smaller spaces feel more open.

-is a timeless color that works wells with both white or colored tiles.
+A neutral gray grout is a timeless color that works wells with both white or colored tiles.
 In this bathroom, the gray grout mirrors the color of the counter top and floor tiles.
 It’s the perfect complement to the soft hued blue-gray tile on the walls.
 It plays off the colors in the rug, but doesn’t busy the eye.
 It’s a relaxing, serene combination that won’t go out of style.

 Choose Your Perfect Grout Color

-to for more tile design ideas and inspiration.
+Follow along on Instagram for more tile design ideas and inspiration.